-We are in the process of getting consents for the project and engaged Pipeline and Civil Limited to undertake the construction of the pump station.
-They are aiming to begin mid-2020.
+We have now gained the consents for the project and engaged Pipeline and Civil Limited to undertake the construction of the pump station.
+They are aiming to begin mid-2021.
 We will provide project updates to the community once a contractor is appointed and we have more details on the design and construction activities.

 Why is it needed?

 Sidmouth Street Pump Station receives wastewater from properties between Long Bay and Castor Bay and pumps it over East Coast Road to the Rosedale Wastewater Treatment Plant for treatment.

 Due to an increase in population and wastewater, the current wastewater pump station is struggling to cope, particularly during heavy rainfall when diluted wastewater can overflow up to 10 times per year, approximately 70 metres out to sea at engineered points on either end of Mairangi Bay.

 In 2014, we began a project to look at the best option for a replacement pump station and to work with Auckland Council to integrate planning with the reserve management plan at Mairangi Bay.
 In 2015, we presented a concept to the public for a replacement pump station.
 Since then, we have been looking at the best way to integrate the pump station design with the reserve surroundings while minimising environmental impact.